 More than 4,000 Native American families received support through evidence-based home visiting programs in 2017.
 Hundreds of thousands more could potentially benefit from services but were not reached that year, according to estimates presented in the 2018 Home Visiting Yearbook.

-The NHVRC is led by James Bell Associates in partnership with the Urban Institute.
+The NHVRC is led by JBA in partnership with the Urban Institute.
 Support is provided by the Heising-Simons Foundation and the Robert Wood Johnson Foundation.